 For centuries, worship was often a “one-man show.”
 Those in the congregation were seen as little more than spectators.
 An uninvolved laity, however, is completely contrary to the very meaning of the word liturgy, which literally means “the work of the people.”
 All of God’s baptized children have a role in worship that includes both leadership and participation.

 Resurrection values the presence of lay leaders in our worship.
-If you would be interested in being trained and scheduled as an Assisting Minister, we encourage you to contact Sherry Andersen, our Director of Worship Ministries.
+If you would be interested in being trained and scheduled as an Assisting Minister, we encourage you to contact Laura Mueller, our Worship & Music Lead.

 At the center of our worship as Lutheran Christians, we hear the Word of God.
 Each Sunday, we follow the common lectionary used by many Christian churches throughout the world, hearing a series of appointed lessons read from the Old and New Testaments.
 Nearly the entire Bible is covered over the course of the three-year cycle of the lectionary.